seeralans/noty-vt/areas/nssde.typ

 - *Hill-Zanetell-Gemmer* @hilletal2022: Most probable paths via with mollification (smearing the shit out of), additive noise only

-The gap: No existing work treats *multiplicative noise* with *discontinuous diffusion coefficient* and derives the *Gaussian fluctuation structure* near the switching manifold.
+The gap: No existing work treats multiplicative noise with discontinuous diffusion coefficient and derives the Gaussian fluctuations near the switching manifold.
+None have ever attempted to resolve the case when we have hidden dynamics.
+- this requries one to obtain estimates for higher moments of $lambda$ not just the mean

 == Main Contributions

-1. Derivation of the switching variable dynamics via Meyer-Itô calculus
+1. Derivation of the switching variable dynamics via Meyer-Itō
-2. Analysis of the fast Fokker-Planck equation with reflecting boundaries
+2. Rigourous derivation of the fast Fokker-Planck equation with reflecting boundaries, via intermediate timescale
 3. Averaging principle for the slow dynamics
 4. Explicit formula for the Gaussian envelope including contributions from switching variable fluctuations